 50 years of Leather in the B.A.R. — Bay Area Reporter, Mar 31, 2021

 An entertaining and informative conversation called “B.A.R.
-Talks 5: Living in Leather” with Race Bannon, Scott Brogan, Gayle Rubin, and Graylin Thornton, held online on September 2, 2021, can be viewed on the Bay Area Reporter’s Facebook page here, or viewed below:
+Talks 5: Living in Leather” with Race Bannon, Scott Brogan, Gayle Rubin, and Graylin Thornton, held online on September 2, 2021, can be viewed on Facebook, or below:

 An authoritative photo archive of the people and events of our community over more than 15 years was created by Rich Stadtmiller: